Code-Institute-Submissions/apometricsTK-ci_ms4_nichetix_OctResub/README.md

 ### Existing Features

 ### Features left to Implement

+#### Monitoring
 - add more stripe webhook events
 - review events to prevent misuse
+- sale and checkin dashboards

+#### Ease of real-world processes
 - multi-party-payments with stripe
+- check in quests
+- communicate with guests (if they consent)
+- implement host-application process

 ---